Victor0118/Victor0118.github.io/_pages/about.md

 - 2019-04-08: We are the top one in MSMARCO passage re-ranking task!
 See the [leaderborad](http://www.msmarco.org/leaders.aspx).
 - 2019-04-05: I successfully defended my Master thesis at University of Waterloo!
 The title is `End-to-end Neural Information Retrieval`.
 See the [paper](https://uwspace.uwaterloo.ca/handle/10012/14597) and the [slides](http://Victor0118.github.io/files/Thesis_slide.pdf).
 - 2019-01-27: I have one paper accepted to *AAAI 2019*.
-- 2018-05 to 2019-04: I did a internship in RSVP.ai, where I spent much time for the coreference resolution task, the customer complaint escalation task and the open domain question answering task.
+- 2018-05 to 2019-05: I did a internship in RSVP.ai, where I spent much time on the coreference resolution task, the customer complaint escalation task and the open domain question answering task.